Congress seeks resignation of two MLAs from Assembly for joining BJP | Politics

 - India

+Dhanaulti MLA Pawar and Bhimtal MLA Kaira had won as independents in 2017 and joined the BJP in September and October this year, respectively.

-''To the best of my knowledge so far no one has applied/petitioned before the Uttarakhand Assembly Speaker for their disqualification nor have they voluntarily resigned,'' Joshi said.
+''To the best of my knowledge so far no one has applied/petitioned before the Uttarakhand Assembly Speaker for their disqualification nor have they voluntarily resigned,'' Negi said.

 ''They must realise that their continuance as MLAs is disrespect to the spirit and provisions of the Constitution, especially the anti-defection law,'' the state Congress spokesperson said.